kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

       A :exc:`BlockingIOError` is raised if the underlying raw stream is in non blocking-mode, and has no data available at the moment.

-   .. method:: read1(n=-1)
+   .. method:: read1(size=-1)

-      Read and return up to *n* bytes, with at most one call to the underlying raw stream's :meth:`~RawIOBase.read` method.
+      Read and return up to *size* bytes, with at most one call to the underlying raw stream's :meth:`~RawIOBase.read` method.
 This can be useful if you are implementing your own buffering on top of a :class:`BufferedIOBase` object.

    .. method:: readinto(b)

-      Read up to len(b) bytes into bytearray *b* and return the number of bytes read.
+      Read up to ``len(b)`` bytes into bytearray *b* and return the number of bytes read.

-      Like :meth:`read`, multiple reads may be issued to the underlying raw stream, unless the latter is 'interactive'.
+      Like :meth:`read`, multiple reads may be issued to the underlying raw stream, unless the latter is interactive.

       A :exc:`BlockingIOError` is raised if the underlying raw stream is in non blocking-mode, and has no data available at the moment.

    .. method:: write(b)

-      Write the given bytes or bytearray object, *b* and return the number of bytes written (never less than ``len(b)``, since if the write fails an :exc:`IOError` will be raised).
+      Write the given :class:`bytes` or :class:`bytearray` object, *b* and return the number of bytes written (never less than ``len(b)``, since if the write fails an :exc:`OSError` will be raised).
 Depending on the actual implementation, these bytes may be readily written to the underlying stream, or held in a buffer for performance and latency reasons.

       When in non-blocking mode, a :exc:`BlockingIOError` is raised if the data needed to be written to the raw stream but it couldn't accept